 Emerging research suggests that medical cannabis may be an effective alternative treatment for women suffering from endometriosis.
 A study conducted in 2021 found that cannabis was effective in significantly reducing chronic pain scores in participants with endometriosis.
 Another trial carried out last year echoed these findings, with participants reporting a reduction in abdominal pain and an improvement in quality of life.

-Monique Ellis, CEO and Founder of Chilam, a biotech and life sciences company focused on female health, is passionate about using innovative cannabinoid products for treating endometriosis.
+Monique Ellis, CEO and Founder of Evolv, a biotech and life sciences company focused on female health, is passionate about using innovative cannabinoid products for treating endometriosis.

 Issues with endometriosis diagnosis and treatment